Murtaza-2x/Team6-YHROCU-workflow/README.md

 A simple PHP web application that allows admins to create and manage tasks and projects, with user assignment using Auth0 for authentication and user management.

    **For now for demonstration purposes ALL Configuration is done.
-You do not need to do anything with 0Auth but requires YHROCU-CLONE/[GITHUB CLONE IN THIS FOLDER] folder in htdocs folder**
+You do not need to do anything with 0Auth.**

 ## Table of Contents